 But as a more immersive all-arounder that verges on audiophile-level sound quality, I’d pick the Ultra and never look back.

-Bose QuietComfort Ultra Sound Quality: 8.9 out of 10 (after EQ)
+Bose QuietComfort Ultra (1st Gen) Sound Quality: 8.7 out of 10

 Value

-Both headphones are extremely compelling overall packages, when you factor in the noise cancelling performance, comfort, and pretty impressive sound quality (after EQ) for this class.
+Both headphones are compelling overall packages for the money, when you factor in the noise cancelling performance, comfort, and fairly decent sound quality (after EQ) for this class.

-The QC Ultra is the better overall headphone, especially for audiophiles, and I personally would spend the extra $80 or so to upgrade.
-But if you gave me the regular QuietComfort 2023, I wouldn’t complain at all!
+In my opinion, the QC Ultra is the better overall headphone, especially for audiophiles, and I personally would spend the extra $90 or so to upgrade.
+But if you gave me the regular QuietComfort on sale, I wouldn’t complain at all!

 Bose QuietComfort 2023 Overall Rating